 At a simple level, both standards work to encrypt Domain Name System (DNS) queries issued by a user or a user’s device so that they cannot be read or modified in transit between the user’s hardware and the DNS server which responds to the query.
 DNS queries are used to translate human-readable web addresses (such as alexhaydock.co.uk) into machine-readable IP addresses (such as

-18.104.22.168).
-Traditional DNS services do not offer encryption which means that, for the majority of internet users, records about the websites they visit are available to anyone with the ability to eavesdrop on their connection.
+203.0.113.159).
+Traditional DNS services do not offer encryption, meaning that for the majority of internet users records about the websites they visit are available to anyone with the ability to eavesdrop on their connection.
 Attackers could also choose to maliciously modify the replies provided by a user’s DNS server to send a user’s traffic to a malicious destination.

 In recent years there has been a drastic shift towards fully encrypted web services.
 Modern web browsers now even mark pages which do not use HTTPS as “Not Secure”.
 Many of the core standards underpinning the modern internet are still relatively unchanged since their development decades ago – before security was a major concern.
 Over the years, most of these have been augmented to haphazardly staple-on enough security features to remain relevant in the modern era.
 Until now, DNS was one of the few core internet standards which had yet to be viably updated for the modern encrypted world.

 There are a great number of stakeholders who have already indicated their support, or intent to add support, for DoH and DoT: